 Best Practices for Sales to Grantor Trusts.
-See Item 8.f above for a discussion of other best practices planning strategies for sale to grantor trusts to avoid the \$2036 and \$2702 issues.
+See Item 8.f above for a discussion of other best practices planning strategies for sale to grantor trusts to avoid the §2036 and §2702 issues.

 12. Self-Canceling Installment Notes (SCINs); CCA 201330033 and Estate of William Davidson a.
 Brief Background.
 A potential disadvantage of a basic intra-family installment sale or sale to a grantor trust is the potential inclusion, in the seller's estate, of the unpaid obligation at its fair market value on the date of the seller's death.
 One way to avoid this problem is to use a self-canceling installment note (SCIN), a debt obligation containing a provision canceling any future payments upon the death of the holder.
 Planning with self-canceling installment notes (SCINs) followed the seminal case of Estate of Moss v.
 Commissioner.
 74 T.C.
 1239 (1980), acq. in result, 1981-1 C.B.
-2. The Tax Court held that the remaining payments that would have been due following the maker's death under a SCIN was not includable in the decedent's gross estate under \$2033 because "[t]he cancellation provision was part of the bargained for consideration provision of the note."
+2. The Tax Court held that the remaining payments that would have been due following the maker's death under a SCIN was not includable in the decedent's gross estate under §2033 because "[t]he cancellation provision was part of the bargained for consideration provided by decedent for the purchase of the stock" and as such "it was an integral provision of the note."